MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 ### Compatibility with LangChain
 LangChain is a great library for creating interoperability between different LLM clients.
-It also standardises the use of prompts with its [PromptTemplate](https://python.langchain.com/api_reference/core/prompts/langchain_core.prompts.prompt.PromptTemplate.html) and [ChatPromptTemplate](https://python.langchain.com/api_reference/core/prompts/langchain_core.prompts.chat.ChatPromptTemplate.html) classes.
-The objective of this library is not to reproduce the full functionality of these LangChain classes.
+This library is inspired by LangChain's [PromptTemplate](https://python.langchain.com/api_reference/core/prompts/langchain_core.prompts.prompt.PromptTemplate.html) and [ChatPromptTemplate](https://python.langchain.com/api_reference/core/prompts/langchain_core.prompts.chat.ChatPromptTemplate.html) classes.
+One difference is that the LangChain ChatPromptTemplate expects a "messages" key instead of a "template" key for the prompt template in the messages format.
+This HF library uses the "template" key both for HF [TextPromptTemplate][hf_hub_prompts.prompt_templates.TextPromptTemplate] and for HF [ChatPromptTemplate][hf_hub_prompts.prompt_templates.ChatPromptTemplate] for simplicity.
+If you still load a YAML/JSON file with a "messages" key, it will be automatically renamed to "template".
+You can also always convert a HF PromptTemplate to a LangChain template with [.to_langchain_template()][hf_hub_prompts.prompt_templates.ChatPromptTemplate.to_langchain_template].
+The objective of this library is not to reproduce the full functionality of a library like LangChain, but to enable the community to share prompts on the HF Hub and load and reuse them with any of their favourite libraries.

 A `PromptTemplate` from `hf_hub_prompts` can be easily converted to a langchain template: